alpacahq/alpaca-zipline/README.md

     alpacamarkets/alpaca-zipline bash
 ```

+Modify `DATADIR` and `ALGODIR` for your needs.
+The data directory is used to store the
+bundle data and better to be mounted from the host directory.
+The algorithm directory
+is where our algorithm file is located.

 #### Download alpaca-bundle

 In order to run the live trading, you still need to have a bundle data.
 Since zipline's default